-The AdventureSail® Scholarship can be applied to any recognized sailing program that has partnered with the Women’s Sailing Foundation in support of AdventureSail®.
+The Learn to Sail Scholarship can be applied to any recognized sailing program that has partnered with the Women’s Sailing Foundation in support of AdventureSail®.

-The requirements for the young girl requesting a scholarship are listed below:
+The requirements for the girl requesting a Learn to Sail Scholarship are:

 - Be between 9 and 14 years old